Sludge-Cat-Games/adventum-rules/Core Ruleset/Introduction.md

 _Adventum is still under active development and the rules are not yet complete.
 Everything here is provided as is and will be (and this is an official term) very “jank”.
 However, I hope you can have fun even while I get this together._

----

 ## Summary

-Adventum is a Table Top Role Playing Game (TTRPG) that uses a d20 to determine the outcomes of challenges in a 3 tiered system.
-You can succeed, run into a snag, or fail your way into mesmerising stories & wacky situations!
+Adventum is a collaborative Table Top Role Playing Game (TTRPG) that uses a d20 to determine the outcomes of challenges in a 3 tiered success-system.
+You can play a premade campaign (or create a setting together) You can succeed, run into a snag, or fail your way into mesmerising stories & wacky situations!
 Create a world and campaign together and discover adventure together!

----

 ## Why?